jorgegv/rage1/doc/DATAGEN.md

   means that if you don't need to have different bullet graphics for different directions, just don't specify these and the bullets will all use frame 0 of the given sprite
+  * `INITIALLY_ENABLED`: (optional) indicates if the hero has the weapon active at the beginning of the game (1).
+If it is 0, a `WEAPON_ITEM` directive is needed, see below.
+  * `WEAPON_ITEM`: when the weapon is not initially active, indicates which of the game Items will be considered the Weapon.
+The weapon will be enabled when the hero grabs this item.

 ### GAME_CONFIG data